Defending Utter Threats Charges in Toronto

-The crime of uttering threats carries with it serious consequences, including the potential for imprisonment.
-Quite often, allegations of uttering threats to cause bodily harm or death will arise out of a domestic dispute.
+Quite often, allegations of uttering threats to cause bodily harm or death will arise out of a domestic dispute and also include other types of criminal charges including assault or mischief.
 In these types of cases, a special approach is required which takes into account the future needs of the parties and the public interest in preserving family harmony.
 For more information on domestic assault cases, read here.

 Our lawyers have defended utter threats charges in all corners of the province and often appear in courts across the GTA in addition to the Toronto courthouses including Newmarket, Oshawa, Brampton, and Milton.